I bet there’s a time in every designer’s life when they catch themselves thinking: maybe I should create my own firm?

 №3: Create your own brand identity

-This is even more important if you’re willing to work on brand identities for other companies because the first thing they will look at is how you were able to set up yourself.
+This is even more important if you’re willing to work on brand awareness for other companies because the first thing they will look at is how you were able to set up yourself and use your marketing services for yourself.
 Come up with the agency name, logo, colors, fonts, and everything else that you need to include in your brand book.
-This step should be a further development of your ideas created by your team’s collective effort.
+This step should be a further development of your great ideas created by your team’s collective effort.
 Warning: if you want to make up everything on your own already having a team, it might mean you distrust them with the job, so I’d advise you to think twice if these people are a good fit with your agency.

 Concerning the approach, I would suggest treating your own agency as your very first client.
 First, it is a great ability to practice a little bit before you kick everything off.
 Second, it will give you the essential first feeling of teamwork that would lay the foundations of your relations within the team for the future.
 You can even modulate the client situations that happened to you in real life, discuss how you’d deal with them.